-The Internet, digitalization, and social platforms continue to deeply transform our individual lives, the economy, and politics.
-In my dissertation research, I focus on the political aspects of social platforms and the ways in which these may affect political and societal polarization.
+Technologies like the Internet, social media platforms and generative AI deeply transform our individual lives, the economy, and politics.
+In my research, I focus on the political aspects of technologies and the ways in which they may affect democratic fragmentation.

 In recent projects, I (and my co-authors) investigated the use of social platform communication in politics or the conflicts between opposing different groups that aim to ‘hashjack’ the other groups' sites or hashtags to promote their own ideological beliefs.
 Moreover, the notion of ‘platform governance’ started to fascinate me, and collaborators and I critically observed how initiatives such as the Facebook Oversight Board may affect our understanding of legitimacy and democracy.
 Regarding research methods, I focus use computational methods such as social network analysis, regression analysis, and natural language processing but also qualitative assessments which always play a role in the research process.

 Currently, I am working on several projects: (1) investigating the use of social media communication by German candidates in the 2013, 2017, and 2021 German federal elections (co-authoring with Dr Sebastian Stier), (2) assessing language used by German MPs in parliamentary speeches and social media posting (solo authoring), (3) observing the implementation of the Digital Services Act in the European Union and particularly Germany (with Prof. Danie Stockmann) and (4) exploring the role of data analytics and artificial intelligence in political election campaigns (together with Prof. Rachel Gibson, Prof Andrea Römmele and several other members of the DiCED-team)